 Daughter Ida Trimpey (1882-1909) was born on Oct.
 7, 1882.

-They had two daughters, Bertha Jennie Sanner and Gladys Brougher.
+During their relatively brief marriage, the couple bore two daughters, Bertha Grace Sanner and Gladys Brougher.

 Heartache rocked this young family when 27-year-old Ida suffered a stroke and died in Kingwood on Nov.
 17, 1909.
 She was entombed in the Lutheran cemetery in Kingwood.
 The Meyersdale Republican published a lengthy obituary penned by W.J.
 Umstead, a portion of which said: